Sunday, September 15, 2024

 Everything worked first time ("WFT")--pots went from no volume to full volume when turning them clockwise, audio signals got mixed, legends on the front panel were correct, and most all silkscreens on the boards were accurate.

 One (big) mistake--the "Redstripe" (negative voltage) silkscreen callout was on the wrong end of the Euro power header.
-This silkscreen error was fixed in the 9-12-24 revision I uploaded to the PCBWAY community.
+This silkscreen error was fixed on the 9-12-24 revision I uploaded to the PCBWAY community.

-The only SMD part for the whole project: I added a 0 ohm 1206 resistor between Out1 and Out2.
-That way if I reused the board in another project the 2 outputs could be independent of one another.
+The only SMD part for the project: I added a 0 ohm 1206 resistor between Out1 and Out2.
+That way if I reused the 3.5mm jacks board in another project the 2 outputs could be independent of one another.

 But in the spirit of this build I soldered the 2 output wirepads together--who needs SMD?